Geomint/thecoffeeshop/README.md

 - <strong>Test</strong> 🧪:
 To test these cart features I had to do the following:
-* 1: Navigate to the product list page and click through to a product detail view page, then I attempted to add 2 of the item to the cart.
+* * 1: Navigate to the product list page and click through to a product detail view page, then I attempted to add 2 of the item to the cart.
-* 2: Wait to see if the returned page was the cart.html page with 2 lots of the product I had just added.
+* * 2: Wait to see if the returned page was the cart.html page with 2 lots of the product I had just added.
-* 3: Edit the quantity of the items in the cart to 1 and update the cart.
+* * 3: Edit the quantity of the items in the cart to 1 and update the cart.

 - <strong>Result</strong> 🏆:
 The website correctly added 2 of the clicked products to the cart session, and the cart.html page was rendered with those items in.
 Upon editing the quantity of the item to 1 and hitting submit, the cart page was reloaded with just 1 of the item not remaining in the cart.

+- <strong>Verdict</strong> ✅:
+This test passed based on the above criteria and information.

+<strong>Checkout (using the STRIPE API)</strong>
+- <strong>Plan</strong> 📝:
+Being able to checkout products on an e-commerce is also a must, infact its a requirement, and users have a full expectation that the website they are using will handle their sensitive information with care and conform to the legal guidelines.
+This feature needed to work seemlessly so that the user is informed as much as possible during the payment process.

+- <strong>Implementation</strong> 🏭:
+Using the course material supplied by <a href="https://codeinstitute.net/">Code Institute</a> aswell as the Django & stripe documentation, I first constructed the Order and OrderItem models in the checkout app and peformed the migrations to setup the tables in the database.
+From there I could create the views and forms needed to allow the customer to input their details and process and order.
+Once these had been built, I setup the validation required by STRIPE in the stripe.js file to handle the creation of the stripe_id, which is required in order to process a payment with the API.

+- <strong>Test</strong> 🧪:
+To test the checkout feature, I first needed to add a selection of products to the cart and head over to the checkout.html page, I then entered dummy contact information and used stripe test card details (which can be found <a href="https://stripe.com/docs/testing">here</a>) to attempt to create a purchase, I also tested this feature with incorrect payment information in order to check that the error messages were visible, clear and in a good place for the user to see so that they are informed throughout the process.

+- <strong>Result</strong> 🏆:
+The payment was processed and using the stripe dashboard I could see that stripe had processed a dummy payment for the products that were in the cart.

 - <strong>Verdict</strong> ✅:
 This test passed based on the above criteria and information.